RaHarsH/Reusable-card-components-ReactJs-practice/README.md

-Here's a simple README for your project:

----

 # Simple Reusable Card Component

 This is a **React** and **Tailwind CSS** based reusable card component where users can upvote or downvote.
 Each card features a unique heading, background image, and relevant hashtags.